You’re committed to creating an awesome onboarding experience to welcome your new clients into your business.

 - Chase the client for payment (if required).

 - Verify and confirm client payment (through your company invoicing software).

-If you need information from your client before you can get started with the work, a client intake questionnaire may be a great tool to obtain it.
-If you’d like more information and examples on this, head over to our post, How to create a client intake form for your service-based business.
+If you need information from your client before you can get started with the work, a client intake form may be a great tool to obtain it.

 Your welcome pack or email may contain basic information about your business and your ways of working, for example.
 But it’s also a great chance to get your new clients excited about working with you.
 So if you send one, make it count!

 5. Kicking off the project

 When it comes to getting started with the work, you may do that through a kick-off call or a face-to-face kick-off meeting.
 Or, if possible and relevant, you might choose to have both.

 The way you structure your kick-off will depend on your business and the type of project you’re about to embark on, but you should use this opportunity to:

 - Introduce your client to any team members that will be working on the project.

 - Revisit the deliverables (if applicable), the process you’ll be following, the team responsibilities, and all relevant deadlines.